HeinrichHartmann/HeinrichHartmann.github.io/hugo/content/posts/2023-06-10-home-lab/post-18.md

 We will conduct this exercise top-down, and focus on the key questions that we want to answer about our services in the order of importance, and briefly comment on the implementation details and open-ends.
-For the full technical details the reader welcome to study the full configuration on GitHub.

-As you will see, the presented setup is highly over-engineered for the set purpose - and a work-in-progress.
+As you will see, the presented setup is highly over-engineered for the set purpose.
-I use the Home Lab systems as a demo use case to try out a variety of open source technologies, and vendor products.
+I use the Home Lab systems as a toy use-case to try out a variety of open-source technologies and vendor products.
-At the end we highlight some of the existing gaps in the ecosystem, we experienced along the way.
+At the end we discuss our learnings ad highlight some of the existing gaps in the ecosystem we experienced along the way.

 **Outline**

 {{% toc %}}

-## Architecture puts OpenTelemetry Collector in the center
+## Architecture evolves around the OpenTelemetry Collector

-As explained in my [Home Lab Infrastructure](/posts/home-lab-2023/) post, the services we are monitoring are running on a single host (Linux/NixOS/Systemd), and are fully containerized (using docker-compose).
+My home-lab setup consists of around 20 containerized services that are running on a single host (NixOS/Systemd).
+Containers are managed with docker-compose.
+Web services sit behind Traefik as ingress proxy which routes requests and terminates TLS.
+More details can be found in this [blog post](/posts/home-lab-2023/).

-The central hub of the setup is the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+The central hub of the telemetry collection setup is the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).

-OpenTelemetry is a industry standard, that is bridging across a large number of vendors and open source tools and covers all three telemetry pillars (logs, metrics and traces).
+[OpenTelemetry](https://opentelemetry.io/) is a industry standard, that is bridging across a large number of vendors and open source tools and covers all three telemetry pillars (logs, metrics and traces).
-The open telemetry collector is a general data-broker, that accepts telemetry from a large variety of sources (aka. [receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver)) and is able to forward telemetry to a large variety of telemetry backend systems (see [exporters](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter)).
+The [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/) is a general data-broker, that accepts telemetry from a large variety of sources (aka. [receivers](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver)) and is able to forward telemetry to a large variety of telemetry backend systems (see [exporters](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter)).

-In [our configuration](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/otel/otel-collector-config.yaml), the collector accepts metrics, logs and traces in various formats and exports telemetry data to three telmetry backends:
+In [our configuration](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/otel/otel-collector-config.yaml), the collector accepts metrics, logs and traces in various formats and exports telemetry data to three telemetry backends:

 1. Self Hosted Backends - Consisting of Prometheus, Loki, Jaeger and Grafana services ([config](https://github.com/HeinrichHartmann/svc/blob/master/services/monitoring/docker-compose.yaml)).
 2. [LightStep](https://lightstep.com/) - Free community account